chatkeon/cs263/documentation/Specifications.rst

 Again, everything in square brackets is optional.

-**The category labels (Args, Bindings, Returns, and Exceptions) are mandatory.
-Please ensure they are there as shown above, even if the category is not applicable.**
+**Note: The category labels (Args, Bindings, Returns, and Exceptions) are mandatory.
+Please ensure they are given as shown above, even if the category is not applicable.**

-*Bindings and exceptions can be left blank if desired.*
+*Optional: Bindings and exceptions can be left blank if desired.*

-For an example of docstring format see the sample application at https://github.com/chatkeon/cs263 .
+For an example of docstring format see the sample application at https://github.com/chatkeon/cs263.

 .. _validations: